Skip to content

 Patrick Stewart lived in Scalloway Castle.
 He was a harsh landlord who exploited his tenants and became known as Black Patie.

-The Shetland Bus was a clandestine operation set up during World War 2 after Norway became occupied by the Germans.
-Fishing boats were disguised and used to smuggle weapons and undercover agents into Norway.
-The agents were all volunteers from the Norwegian Army who had been retrained in sabotage and other skills in Shetland.
+The Shetland Bus was a secret operation during World War II.
+It started after Norway became occupied by the Germans.
+Fishing boats were disguised and used to smuggle:

 There is also a lovely, albeit very small, memorial to the volunteers who died during this operation.

-You might like this video about the Shetland Bus
+You might like this video about the Shetland Bus.

 Visit Shetland